12 min read

 Liquid Cooling Technician: The Hottest New Career in Data Centers

 AI data centers need liquid cooling — and technicians who can install and maintain it.
-Salary range $75K-$110K, massive demand, and how to get started from an HVAC or pipefitting background.
+Salary range $75K-$110K, growing demand, and how to get started from an HVAC or pipefitting background.

 See the full roadmap for this career →